Managing Director, African Community Center (ACC), D.C. Metro

 Rebecca manages the day-to-day operations of the R&P program, including leading strategic planning activities; supervising program staff, reviewing monitoring tools, protocols, and reports; and serving as ECDC’s liaison with the PRM.
-She has over ten years of experience in international and local NGO’s as a gender advisor, program manager, project coordinator and a trainer.
-The thematic areas she was involved in includes issues of human trafficking, child protection, HIV/AIDS, gender mainstreaming, and women’s empowerment.
+She has over 10 years of experience working in international and local NGOs as a gender advisor, program manager, project coordinator and a trainer.
+She has specialized in a number of fields, including human trafficking, child protection, HIV/AIDS, gender mainstreaming, and women’s empowerment.
 Rebecca holds a Master’s degree in Gender Studies from Addis Ababa University and a Bachelor’s degree in Organizational Management and Leadership from The International Leadership Institute in Addis Ababa, Ethiopia.